GCuser99/tbFileSysTools/README.md

 ## Verification

-The large-file and encoding claims above are measured, not asserted.
+The large-file, encoding and long-path claims above are measured, not asserted.
 The probe modules are in the repo *(TODO: path)* and can be re-run.

 |Claim|Evidence|
 |-|-|